S3 EP7: Emma Doran

 You want the headline.

-Max is three and a half year old.
-When he wants Max to do something like build a Lego tower at half five in the morning, this is how you get Max to do anything.
+Max is three and a half year old when he wants Max to do something like build a Lego tower at half five in the morning.
+Didn't say you get Max to do anything.

 He looks at him plaintively and says, but you're my best friend.

-Which is such a funny thing.
-The manipulative little prick.
+Which is such a funny word.
+What a manipulative little prick.

 Yeah, yeah, absolutely right.
 Because when mum's around, I'm categorically not his best friend.